Did you know…

 With more support in place for the Black community in the US, we’ve launched The CROWN UK Fund to accelerate our work to help eradicate race-based hair discrimination and campaign for legislative change in the UK.
 During 2021, The CROWN Fund will invest £170,000 in Black-led grassroots organisations with the aim to: eliminate barriers to progress for women and girls in the Black community, empower the next generation, and drive long-term systemic change.

-Join us in working to create real change that will enable Black women and girls to fully express and celebrate their natural hair and afrocentric beauty.
+Join us in creating real change that will enable Black women and girls to fully express and celebrate their natural hair and afrocentric beauty – without judgement.
 Hair discrimination is unacceptable – at work, at school and in all areas of life.
 Together, we can help end race-based hair discrimination today.

 * Research was conducted by OnePoll on behalf of Dove, surveying 500 Black adults (men and women, 18+) and 500 Black pre-teens / teens (girls and boys 11-18 years old) in England and Wales from 12/10/20 - 23/10/20